ozaner/ozanerhansha.github.io-OLD/_posts/math/00-0-0-taylor-series.md

 $$\sum_{n=0}^\infty \frac{f^{(n)}(0)}{n!}x^n=f(0)+f'(0)x+\frac{f''(0)}{2!}x^2+\cdots$$

 ## Analytic Functions
-An function $f$ is **analytic** on some interval (or disc for the complex plane) when it equals its Taylor series on that interval:
+A function $f$ is **analytic** over some interval of the reals/disc of the complex numbers when it equals its Taylor series in that domain:

 $$f(x)=\sum_{n=0}^\infty \frac{f^{(n)}(a)}{n!}(x-a)^n$$

 When a function is analytic on the entire complex plane it is called **entire**.

-Also, it is important to note that while all analytic functions are smooth, the converse is not true.
-There exist functions that are infinitely differentiable yet don't equal their Taylor series.
+A Taylor series can fail to be analytic in a variety of ways, like by not being convergent, converging to a value different from that of the function, or just not being smooth.
+This means that there are infinitely differentiable functions that don't equal their Taylor series.

 That said, most of the elementary functions we use in day to day mathematical parlance (i.e. $\tanh x$, $\log x$, $\sqrt x$, etc.) are analytic in some capacity if not entire.